ph2139a/Summative_1/README.md

 ## 9. **Document and use a ticketing system according to the documentation.
 Conventionally one ticket is one feature corresponding to one branch and one pull request**

 This project is managed via Github Projects.
-This section will describe the process of using Github Projects to track the processes of creating a feature branch, update the branch and merging into the main branch.
+This section will describe the process of using Github Projects to track the processes of creating a feature branch, updating the branch and merging into the main branch.
 The feature that will be added to Summative_1_Streamlit_Front_End is a drop-down menu that will allow a user to select a COCO target class from a list of available classes.

 The project’s codebase has been managed via upload to Github’s UI.
 The first step is to download the relevant notebook via the UI: